 Cathie Ericson4-Minute Read

-House hunting is an exciting proposition … scrolling through dream properties, visiting open houses, picturing your new life.
-But if you think that heading online to check out available homes should be your first stop as a home buyer, think again.
+House hunting is an exciting proposition.
+You’re scrolling through dream properties, visiting open houses and picturing your new life.
+But if you think that heading online to check out available homes should be your first step in buying a house, think again.
 Before you call a real estate agent or start looking at property websites, you’re going to want to make another stop – and that’s to get preapproved for a mortgage.
 Here’s why that’s the very first step you should take when it’s time to think about buying a house.

-A home loan preapproval is basically a “stamp of approval” that you are a buyer to take seriously.
-That’s because a mortgage preapproval tells you exactly how much a lender is willing to offer you, getting you that much closer to having your financing lined up.
+A preapproval letter is basically a “stamp of approval” that you are a buyer to take seriously.
+It’s a document from a lender that tells you exactly how much they are willing to offer you, getting you that much closer to having your financing lined up.
 A mortgage preapproval letter gives real estate agents and sellers confidence that you’re serious about making a purchase.
 Having your preapproval ready as you begin house hunting can help you become more successful in getting an offer accepted.

 The mortgage preapproval process is thorough.
 Lenders need important personal and financial details to decide if they’re willing to assume the risk of giving you a mortgage.
 When you begin the preapproval process, you’ll share all your vital financial information with the potential lender.
-They’ll even check to see how high your credit score is, which will dictate whether they make the loan at all, and if they do, on what terms and at what interest rates.
+They’ll review things like your credit score, which will dictate whether they make the loan at all, and if they do, on what terms and at what interest rates.
 That’s why your credit report is such an important piece of your financial snapshot – it gives lenders a look at how well you’ve handled paying back credit in the past, which can lead them to assume that you’ll be equally responsible going forward.

-After they review all your financial information, debts and credit history, they’ll give you the verdict on how much money they’re willing to lend you in the mortgage.
-To do this, they figure out your debt-to-income ratio, which tells them how much money you have to cover a monthly mortgage payment after all your fixed debts are paid.
+After they review all your important documents, debts and credit history, they’ll give you the verdict on how much money they’re willing to lend you in the mortgage.
+To do this, they figure out your debt-to-income ratio (DTI), which tells them how much money you have to cover a monthly mortgage payment after all your fixed debts are paid.
 Different types of loans require different DTIs, but your mortgage lender will help you know what sorts of loan products you qualify for.

 Of course, if something changes in your financial life, that could make a difference in whether you eventually get the mortgage, but generally speaking, a home loan preapproval is a solid estimate of the amount the mortgage lender is willing to offer you once you eventually find your ideal property.

-It’s smart to shop your mortgage around to make sure you’re getting the best deal.
-You can compare various lenders by the interest rate they offer, and the terms, such as how many years it will take to pay off your mortgage and if there are any prepayment penalties.
+It’s smart to shop your mortgage around to make sure you’re getting the best deal and service available.
+You can compare various lenders by the interest rate they offer, the terms, such as how many years it will take to pay off your mortgage, if there are any prepayment penalties and online customer reviews.

 But remember, prequalifying for a loan is not as airtight as getting a mortgage preapproval.
-And even though the preapproval isn’t assurance of a mortgage, pending the final review just before you sign the mortgage papers, it holds far more weight than just prequalifying.
-And incidentally, it’s a step that your real estate agent is likely to suggest as well since they prefer to work with a buyer who is serious.
+Even though the preapproval isn’t assurance of a mortgage, pending the final review just before you sign the mortgage papers, it holds far more weight than just prequalifying.
+Incidentally, it’s a step that your real estate agent or REALTOR® is likely to suggest as well since they prefer to work with a buyer who is serious.